Self-Sabotage: The Definitive Guide + Worksheet

 Did someone do something nice for you?
 Celebrate it!

-What we focus on grows.
+What you focus on grows.
 By focusing on and tracking the amazing things delivered to you, you will get more of the good stuff!

 By using this process, you clean the slate of stuck energy that keeps you self-sabotaging.
 It works on any limiting belief or pattern, so apply it to every aspect of your life to create the fantastic life you desire.